By Danielle DeSimone

 Duane E. Dewey

 The U.S. Marine Corps’ core values are legendary.
-They have instilled a sense of honor, courage and commitment in every Marine that has passed through its ranks – including Marine Cpl.
+They have instilled a sense of honor, courage and commitment in every Marine that has passed through the Corps’ ranks – including Marine Cpl.
 Duane E. Dewey.
 Dewey was deployed to Panmunjom, Korea, during the Korean War and was serving as the leader of a machine gun squad when his position was attacked.
 They were surrounded and outnumbered, and it was the middle of the night.

 The grenade lifted Dewey up off the ground.
 He sustained multiple shrapnel wounds throughout the lower part of his body and was later found to have also been shot in the stomach.
-But miraculously, he survived – and so did all of his fellow squad members, whose lives he had saved.
+But, miraculously, he survived – and so did all of his fellow squad members, whose lives he had saved.

 Dewey was presented with the Purple Heart Medal while he recovered in Hawaii.
 He also received the Korean Service Medal with two battle stars and the United Nations Service Medal.
 Just a few months later, he was presented with the Medal of Honor by President Dwight D. Eisenhower – the first Medal of Honor the president had ever presented – and upon reading his citation, the president commented, “You must have a body of steel.”